-Streets as shown on Map A for 23.48.740, and as specified in subsection 23.48.740.B.1, the a.
-The setback area shall be landscaped according to the provisions of b.
+Streets as shown on Map A for 23.48.740, and as specified in subsection 23.48.740.B.1, the b.
 Additional setbacks are permitted for up to 30 percent of the length of portions of the street-facing facade that are set back from the street lot line, provided that the additional setback is located 20 feet or more from any street corner; and c.
 Any required outdoor amenity area, other required open space, or usable open space provided in accordance with subsection 23.48.740.B is not considered part of the setback area and may extend beyond the limit on setbacks from the street lot line that would otherwise apply under subsection 23.48.740.B.